If you’re not growing, you’re dying. This might sound like a platitude, but it’s the truth.

 Let’s say it’s an apple.

-When an apple is still on the tree, it’s still growing.
+When an apple is on the tree, it’s growing.

 But once it’s picked, it starts to die.

-In fact, ostensibly it’s “ripe,” which makes you think it’s in some sort of ideal state.
+Which makes you think it’s in its ideal state.

 Things might look great on your surface.

-They did for us: nice cars, big houses, high salaries, etc.
+They did for us: nice cars, houses, salaries.